rbrabson/behave/README.md

 ## Log Node Example

-The Log node provides structured logging for debugging and monitoring behavior tree execution:
+The Log node provides structured logging for debugging and monitoring behavior tree execution.
+It supports custom log levels or uses intelligent defaults:

+- **Default Levels**: Info for Success, Warn for Failure, Debug for Running/Ready
+- **Custom Levels**: Override defaults by setting the LogLevel field

 ```go
 package main